mk-fg/python-pulse-control/README.rst

-For info and commands that are not available through libpulse introspection API, it is possible to use ``pulsectl.connect_to_cli()`` fallback function, which will open unix socket to server's "module-cli" (signaling to load it, if necessary), which can be used in exactly same way as "pacmd" tool or pulseaudio startup files (e.g. "default.pa").
+For info and commands that are not available through libpulse introspection API, it is possible to use ``pulsectl.connect_to_cli()`` fallback function, which will open unix socket to server's "module-cli" (signaling to load it, if necessary), which can be used in exactly same way as "pacmd" tool (not to be confused with "pactl", which uses native protocol instead of module-cli) or pulseaudio startup files (e.g. "default.pa").

 Probably a bad idea to parse string output from commands there though, as these are not only subject to change, but can also vary depending on system locale.